-The revenue increase came from growth in the Mailing and Integrated Logistics, Office Solutions and Mortgage Servicing segments of 6%, 12% and 77%, respectively, over 1997.
-Volume increases in our U.S. Mailing Systems, Production Mail, U.S. Copier Systems, Facsimile Systems, facilities management and mortgage servicing businesses were the principal cause of the revenue growth.
+The revenue increase came from growth in the Mailing and Integrated Logistics and Office Solutions segments of 6% and 12%, respectively, over 1997.
+Volume increases in our U.S. Mailing Systems, Production Mail, U.S. Copier Systems, Facsimile Systems, and facilities management businesses were the principal cause of the revenue growth.
 The impact of prices and exchange rates was minimal.
 The revenue increase was partially offset by an 18% decline in revenue in the Capital Services segment due to our strategy to reduce our external assets and shift to more fee-based revenue streams.